 Queen Anne Natural Area is located in what was once Queen Anne, a colonial port town dating back to 1706.
 This was a major river crossing from Southern Maryland to Annapolis.

 The park has over 4 miles of scenic woodland trails for hikers, bicyclists and horseback riders.
 Fishing is permitted along the river near the old Queen Anne bridge.
-The river is tidal, so a Chesapeake Bay sport fishing license is required for all anglers 16 and older.
+The river is tidal, so a Chesapeake Bay and Coastal Sport license is required for all anglers 16 and older.

 The property also provides access to the river for canoes and kayaks.
 The site has a floating dock, parking facilities and is a launch site for the Patuxent Water Trail.